testobsessed/magex/README.md

 # License

-This source code is licensed under the BSD 2-clause license.
+The Magex code base and all related artifacts are copyrighted materials licensed under the BSD 2-clause license.
 See LICENSE.txt for details.